Zame76/website/README.txt

     - requests
     - pillow

-NOTE: You will need to create
+NOTE: You will need to create this file to root directory of this project
     config.py
+Variables in this file are:
-file to root directory and set variable digitraffic_user = "<insert username here>".
+    digitraffic_user = "<insert username here>"
+    show_electricityprices = True or False
+    entsoe_securitytoken = "<generated hash>"
+    database_path = "<folder outside of this project>"
-Replace <insert username here> with your username.
+- Replace <insert username here> with your username in digitraffic_user.
+You can use anything you want here.
+- Also if you wish to get Electricity prices in Finland on the web page, you need to register yourself to entsoe site.
+Read more in electricity_api.py
+- If you do not want to show electricity prices or have not generated security token, set show_electricityprices to False, otherwise set it True
+- If you have generated security token, insert it to entsoe_securitytoken variable
+- Create or select a folder outside of this project and copy the folder path to database_path variable.
+This app will create database file there when run first time.

 To run this website, use command
     py app.py